 3. Flexible spaces

 Smaller offices often don’t have the space to accommodate multiple rooms to conduct various activities.
 However, this problem can be solved using space-saving convertible furniture.
-Consider investing in desks that have wheels for easy rearrangement and possibly invest in pod furniture as well for an easy fix, allowing employees a private soundproof area for one-on-one business meetings.
+Interior designers in Dubai suggest investing in desks that have wheels for easy rearrangement and possibly invest in pod furniture as well for an easy fix, allowing employees a private soundproof area for one-on-one business meetings.

 4. Open office layouts